ScazLab/ScazLab.github.io/_posts/2016-02-19-Baxter-cheat-sheet.md

 This is the software infrastructure that we are currently using to perform human-robot collaborative tasks with the Baxter robot:

-- The interface with the Baxter (low level) is done in [this repository](github.com/scazlab/baxter_collaboration).
+- **Baxter collaboration**: The interface with the Baxter (low level) is done in [this repository](https://github.com/scazlab/baxter_collaboration).
 In there, both perception and control are taken care of.
+The repository readme also details the components of the architecture.
-- High level POMDP planning is done in [this repository](https://github.com/scazlab/htm).
+- **HTM**: High level POMDP planning is done in [this repository](https://github.com/scazlab/htm).
+- **Baxter tictactoe**: The tictactoe demo is located in [this repository](https://github.com/ScazLab/baxter_tictactoe).

 They are public repositories, but to work on them you need to be either a member of the scazlab organization or to be a contributor for the specific repository.